cyber-prophet/cy/README.md

 Flags:
-  --info - don't download data, just check queue --quiet - don't print information
-  --threads <Int> - a number of threads to use for downloading (default: 15) --cids_in_run <Int> - a number of files to download in one command run.
+  --info - don't download data, just check queue --quiet - Disable informational messagesrmation --threads <Int> - a number of threads to use for downloading (default: 15) --cids_in_run <Int> - a number of files to download in one command run.
 0 - means all (default) (default: 0)